tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Verify an NFT in an NFT collection on Solana

-<p><b>2 credits per API call</b></p>
+<b>2 credits per API call</b>

- <p>Verify an NFT in an NFT collection on Solana.
+ Verify an NFT in an NFT collection on Solana.
 Verifying an NFT sets the <code>Verified</code> parameter to <code>true</code> for the NFT, which means that the NFT is really a part of the collection.
-To know more about Solana collections and verification, refer to the <a href="https://docs.metaplex.com/programs/token-metadata/certified-collections" target="_blank">Solana user documentation</a>.</p>
+To know more about Solana collections and verification, refer to the <a href="https://docs.metaplex.com/programs/token-metadata/certified-collections" target="_blank">Solana user documentation</a>.

- <p>The collection must be a sized collection that was introduced in <a href="https://docs.metaplex.com/programs/token-metadata/changelog/v1.3" target="_blank">Version 1.3</a> of the Metaplex Token Metadata program.
-The NFT must have been <a href="#operation/NftMintErc721">minted in this collection</a>.</p>
+ The collection must be a sized collection that was introduced in <a href="https://docs.metaplex.com/programs/token-metadata/changelog/v1.3" target="_blank">Version 1.3</a> of the Metaplex Token Metadata program.
+The NFT must have been <a href="#operation/NftMintErc721">minted in this collection</a>.

- <p>This API is supported only for Solana.</p>
+ This API is supported only for Solana.

- <p><b>Signing a transaction</b>
+ <b>Signing a transaction</b>
- When verifying an NFT, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.</p>
+ When verifying an NFT, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

- <p>Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.</p>
+You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.

- <p>For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
-Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.</p>
+ For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example